johnmihalik/google-sheets-pca/README.md

-# google-sheets-pca
+# Google Sheets PCA Plug-in
 A Google Sheets App Script to calculate principal component analysis by applying eigenvector decomposition using power iteration and deflation algorithms.